seanrees/prometheus-dyson/README.md

 ### Other Notes

 `libpurecool` by default uses a flavour of mDNS to automatically discover the Dyson fan.
-This is overridable (but this script doesn't at the moment).
+If automatic discovery isn't available on your network, it is possible to specify IP addresses mapped to device serial numbers in config.ini - see `config-sample.ini` for usage.

 ## Dashboard